aurangzaib/CarND-MPC-Project/README.md

 - Latency can be better handled in MPC than PID controller.

-The video below shows results of MPC:
+The video (GIF) below shows results of MPC:

 ![Results](result-mpc.gif)